david30-maker/student_dashboard_api/README.md

 Now the server is running you can start to query the endpoints in the API.

-To Sign up a user , send a POST request to the following endpoint;
+To Sign up a user, send a POST request to the following endpoint;

 `http://localhost:3001/signup`

-The body of the Json will be
+The body of the JSON will be

 ```json
     {